America's Response Monument: Horseback transportation

-Once they arrived in-country, they needed transportation suitable to the difficult mountainous terrain of Northern Afghanistan.
+Once they arrived in-country, they needed transportation suitable for the difficult mountainous terrain of Northern Afghanistan.
 The Afghan tribes offered the men the only transportation available: small Afghan horses.
 Only two men had any experience on horseback.
 Capt.
 Mark Nutsch, commander of ODA-595, who grew up on a ranch riding horses, gave quick lessons to the others.

 Capt.
-Will Summers, Special Forces team leader, said "It was as if The Jetsons had met The Flintstones."
-The mostly inexperienced riders soon requested replacements for the traditional small, hard, wooden saddles used by the Afghanistan soldiers.
-A supply of lightweight, Australian-style saddles was air-dropped in mid-November.
+Will Summers, Special Forces team leader, said, "It was as if The Jetsons had met The Flintstones."
+The mostly inexperienced riders soon requested replacements for the traditional small, hard, wooden saddles used by the Afghan soldiers.
+A supply of lightweight, Australian-style saddles was airdropped in mid-November.
 The last U.S. Army unit to fight on horseback was the U.S. Army's 26th Cavalry Regiment.
-On January 16, 1942, Troop G encountered Japanese forces at the village of Morong and Lieutenant Edwin P. Ramsey ordered a cavalry charge.
-The last troops to receive training on riding horseback was the 28th Cavalry in 1943.
+On January 16, 1942, Troop G encountered Japanese forces at the village of Morong, and Lieutenant Edwin P. Ramsey ordered a cavalry charge.
+The last troops to receive training on horseback were the 28th Cavalry in 1943.